chris-graham/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

-I wasn't sure which version of Python would be required for the Metis Data Science bootcamp, so I chose 2 as the safer (more compatible) option.
-I'll happily switch to 3 if it's cool with the instructors.
+>> I wasn't sure which version of Python would be required for the Metis Data Science bootcamp, so I chose 2 as the safer (more compatible) option.

 ###Q2.
 Which Python Version Installed

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

-from the command line: python -V
+>> From the command line: python -V